-Guide to Vet Tech Internships & Externships (2021)
+Vet Tech Internships & Externships Guide (2026)

 If you’re an animal lover, chances are you have considered a career in animal healthcare.
-Apart from a passion and affinity for animals, a career in the veterinary technology field requires professionals to not only have sufficient textbook knowledge but also hands-on experience with animals.
+Apart from a passion and affinity for animals, a career in the veterinary technology field requires professionals to have not only sufficient textbook knowledge but also hands-on experience with animals.

 The good news is that several animal care centers and vet technology programs offer internship and externship opportunities.
 Whether you are interested in wildlife care or small animal medicine, there are programs available in every field.